Project Grants in Education

 • Deadline is April 1 at 11:59 p.m.

-• Funding period supports project occurring between July 1 and June 30, the State’s Fiscal Year
+• Funding period supports project occurring between July 1 and June 30, the State’s Fiscal Year.

 A project is defined as a discrete set of connected activities with a distinct beginning and end.
 Projects can be one-time events such a festival, show, or exhibition, or a series such as a roster of classes, or thematically connected concerts, productions, or arts program.
+However, the same organization could not apply to support its entire season of programming since that reflects that totality of the organization’s programming and falls outside RISCA's definition of a project.

 Pre-K-12 In-School Projects might include artist residencies, arts integration projects, community engagement projects, school enhancement projects, or curriculum development projects.

-• An after-school program for students grades 9-12 to learn traditional Native American art forms.
+• Example One: An after-school program for students grades 9-12 to learn traditional Native American art forms.
 The program culminated in an exhibit that celebrated artistic expression, created visibility for Native American culture and contributed to a more inclusive school environment.

-Community-based learning projects might include arts learning projects that happen in summer camps, after school programs, or weekend programs.
+Community-based Learning Projects might include arts learning projects that happen in summer camps, after school programs, or weekend programs.

-• A series of art-making workshops at the Boys and Girls Club connecting teens with local artists.
+• Example One: A series of art-making workshops at the Boys and Girls Club connecting teens with local artists.
 By participatory arts learning the teens developed relationships with the artists as role models, and honed creative/ intellectual development and decision-making skills while creating and critiquing art.

-• A high school for the arts hosted a community Shakespeare festival at a local park.
+• Example Two: A high school for the arts hosted a community Shakespeare festival at a local park.
 The event was open to the public and offered an opportunity for students to share what they’ve been learning in their theater classes with the community.

-Pre-K-12 In-School Projects
+Requirements for Pre-K-12 In-School Projects

-• Applicant must be a school/district or an individual with a partner school letter of support.
+• Applicant must be a school/district, or an individual with a partner school letter of support.

-Community Based Learning Projects
+Requirements for Community Based Learning Projects

 • Nonprofit organizations must be the applicant.